GoogleChrome/web.dev/src/site/content/en/blog/sms-receiver-announce/index.md

 ### Can we localize the "For:" string required in the SMS?

 Not right now.
-But ultimately, we are planning to remove or otherwise allow for localization.
+But ultimately, we are planning to remove it or otherwise allow for localization.

 {% Aside %}